B2 First: word formation (negatives)

-For the FCE exam, there's nearly always at least one negative in the word formation paper.
+For the B2 First exam, there's nearly always at least one negative in the word formation part of the use of English.
 There are lots of prefixes and suffixes we can use to make negatives.
+Here is some useful general advice:

 - Negative prefixes can be used with nouns, verbs, adjective and adverbs.
 For example disapproval, disapprove, disapproving, disapprovingly.